mikefulb/alpacadsc/docs/source/intro.rst

 you move around the sky.

 Before using :strong:`alpacadsc` it is necessary to configure a profile for your telescope.
-This an other usage details are covered in the :ref:`Usage` section.
+This an other usage details are covered in the :ref:`usage:Usage` section.